When my son was born I was determined that he would not be afraid of water ……

 I still don’t like standing under a shower and would really struggle to put my face in the water, but we’ve made progress.
 However, when my son was born, it had been a number of years since I’d been in any sort of swimming pool so a lot of the anxieties had returned.

-Once I realised I could actually be in a toddler pool without either of us drowning in minutes; and saw how much Monkey LOVED the water I decided to take the metaphoric plunge and sign us up for baby/toddler swimming lessons.
+Once I realised I could actually be in a toddler pool without either of us drowning in minutes, and saw how much my son LOVED the water I decided to take the metaphoric plunge and sign us up for baby/toddler swimming lessons.

-We started this time last year, although Monkey loved the water he wasn’t so keen on a structure to our water play to start with, and tried to strangle me for most of the first few lessons.
-But we stuck with it, I’m as stubborn as them come!
+We started this time last year, although my son loved the water he wasn’t so keen on a structure to our water play to start with, and tried to strangle me for most of the first few lessons.
+But we stuck with it, I’m as stubborn as they come!
 Slowly, it all started to come together and he was doing really well.
-I had to explain to the teachers that Monkey might be able to blow bubbles in the water but I’m NEVER going to be able to!
+I had to explain to the teachers that my son might be able to blow bubbles in the water but I’m NEVER going to be able to!
 But they have been fantastic at helping both of us on our journey.

-All this week we are having half hour lessons in the ‘big pool’.
-I was full of dread on Tuesday morning, getting in an adult swimming pool by myself would be a task, getting in with Monkey was on a whole different level.
+All this week we are having half-hour lessons in the ‘big pool’.
+I was full of dread on Tuesday morning, getting in an adult swimming pool by myself would be a task, getting in with my son was on a whole different level.
 Luckily the teacher knew both of us, and as it happened we were the only ones who signed up for the course – so one on one lesson, which gave both of us the chance to get used to our new environment.

-Day 2 – I wouldn’t say I love water, but I’m dealing with it and Monkey is doing so well, and is so confident in the water – he puts me to shame 🙂
+Day 2 – I wouldn’t say I love water, but I’m dealing with it and my son is doing so well, and is so confident in the water – he puts me to shame 🙂